temporalio/samples-server/compose/README.md

 The following steps will run a local instance of the Temporal Server using the default configuration file (`docker-compose.yml`):

 1. Clone this repository.
-2. Change directory into the root of the project.
+2. Change directory into the `compose` folder.
 3. Run the `docker compose up` command.

 ```bash